cliid/pryst/README.md

 */
 ```

+## Package Manager

+Pryst's package manager name is `grape`.

+TODO: For example, `grape install time`

 ## Standard Library

-The Standard Library is fully written in Pryst.
+TODO: The Standard Library is fully written in Pryst.

 ## TODO

+- Add `Object` type
+- Add support for `Class`
+- Inheritance, Abstraction
+- Try to make a function as an object.
+(With static-typing)
+- Implement Packages
+- Implement Imports
+- Create a Package Manager.
 - Make a Standard Library.

+And more!

 ## Credits

-Pryst was developed by cliid, a Junior Developer from South Korea.
+Pryst was developed by `cliid`, a Junior Developer from South Korea.

-PRYST: Pryst Runs Yet Stable and Translucent.
+`PRYST`: `Pryst Runs Yet Stable and Translucent`.

-Pryst is published in MIT License.
+Pryst is published in the `MIT License`.